ozantank/tindog/README.md

 # Responsive Website

-This is my first responsive website project for different viewports.
-It has different futures(i.e. active states, functional buttons etc).
+This is my first responsive website project for different viewports (also including: active states, functional buttons etc).

 ## Table of contents